Ogglord/plex-tubearchivist/README.md

 # TubeArchivist Plug-In - Docker mod for plex

 This mod adds [TubeArchivist Plex Plug-In](https://github.com/tubearchivist/tubearchivist-plex) (Scanner and Plug-In) to Plex, to be downloaded/updated during container start.
-It also sets the default API key and URL to TubeArchivist.
+It also sets the default API key and URL to TubeArchivist's config.

 ## Getting started